Sandip-Basak/Company-NewWebsite/README.md

 # QubitOne - Brand Portfolio

-This is a brand portfolio website for Atmosflix, a company specializing in brand building, graphic design, website development, and other digital marketing services.
+This is a brand portfolio website for QubitOne, a company that empowers ambitious startups with AI-powered SaaS solutions, intelligent automation, workflow integration, and custom web app development.
 The website is built with React, Vite, and Tailwind CSS, and features a modern, interactive design with 3D models and animations.

 ## Features

 *   **Services Showcase:** Detailed descriptions of the services offered, including:
-    *   Brand Building
-    *   Graphic Design
-    *   Website Development
+    *   AI-powered SaaS solutions
-    *   Packaging Design
+    *   Intelligent automation
-    *   Social Media Marketing
-    *   Influencer Marketing
+    *   Workflow integration
+    *   Custom web app development
 *   **Project Portfolio:** A showcase of past projects with descriptions, images, and the technologies used.
+(Currently disabled)
 *   **Client Testimonials:** A section with testimonials from satisfied clients.
 *   **Interactive UI:** An engaging user experience with 3D models, animations, and a dynamic starry background, built with `framer-motion`, `three.js`, and `react-three/fiber`.
 *   **Contact Form:** A functional contact form for inquiries.